Lagkouvardos/Rhea/README.md

 	taxonomy <- as.vector(otu_table$taxonomy)

 ### Requirements
-In order to run the scripts is important to have the R language and environment installed first [(available here)](https://www.r-project.org/ "R download site").
-We strongly recommend the usage of the R-studio to simplify usage and enhance productivity [(available here)](https://www.rstudio.com/products/rstudio-desktop/ "R-studio download site").
-Required packages would be automatically installed the first time the scripts are run so internet connection at least for the first time is expected.
+In order to run the scripts, it is important to have the R language and environment installed first [(available here)](https://www.r-project.org/ "R download site").
+We strongly recommend using the R-studio to simplify implementation and enhance productivity [(available here)](https://www.rstudio.com/products/rstudio-desktop/ "R-studio download site").
+Required packages will be automatically installed the first time the scripts are run.
+Hence, internet connection is required at least for first use.
 The scripts are platform independent and should work in all systems that support R.

 ### Installation
 No installation is required for Rhea.
 After downloading the Rhea project, decompress the files in the desired destination and they are ready to use.
-We recommend to keep one copy of Rhea files in each study to avoid mix ups and to look from time to time for new and improved versions of Rhea scripts as the project, as all living things, will evolve.
+We recommend keeping one copy of the Rhea files in each study to avoid mixing up different analyses.
+We also recommend looking for new and improved versions of Rhea from time to time as the project, as all living entities, will evolve.

 ### Citation

-If you use Rhea in your work please cite/attribute the original publication:
+If you use Rhea in your work, please cite the original publication:

 Lagkouvardos I., Fisher S., Kumar N., Clavet T. (2016) Rhea: A transparent and modular R pipeline for microbial profiling based on 16S rRNA gene amplicons.
 In review